Last updated on:

 Redacted meaning in law

-Redaction in law means removing or hiding sensitive information from documents to protect privacy and comply with regulations.
+Redaction in law is the process of preparing a document for publication or release to a third party by removing or hiding sensitive information to protect privacy and comply with regulations.
 This process ensures that personal, financial, or confidential data isn’t exposed when legal documents are shared or published.

 Why legal documents need redaction